phpMussel/phpMussel/_docs/readme.en.md

 4) CHMOD the `vault` directory to "777".
 The main directory storing the contents (the one you chose earlier), usually, can be left alone, but CHMOD status should be checked if you've had permissions issues in the past on your system (by default, should be something like "755").

 5) Next, you'll need to "hook" phpMussel to your system or CMS.
-There are several different ways in which you can "hook" scripts such as phpMussel to your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a `require` or `include` statement.
+There are several different ways you can "hook" scripts such as phpMussel to your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a `require` or `include` statement.
 Usually, this'll be something stored in a directory such as `/includes`, `/assets` or `/functions`, and will often be named something like `init.php`, `common_functions.php`, `functions.php` or similar.
 You'll have to work out which file this is for your situation; If you encounter difficulties in working this out for yourself, visit the phpMussel support forums and let us know; It's possible that either myself or another user may have experience with the CMS that you're using (you'll need to let us know which CMS you're using), and thus, may be able to provide some assistance in this area.
 To do this [to use `require` or `include`], insert the following line of code to the very beginning of that core file, replacing the string contained inside the quotation marks with the exact address of the `phpmussel.php` file (local address, not the HTTP address; it'll look similar to the vault address mentioned earlier).

 `<?php require '/user_name/public_html/phpmussel/phpmussel.php'; ?>`